 Augusta Sculpture Trail Otocast App link

 Promenade & Paint | Augusta’s Public Art is part-tour-part-art-class.
 Take a walk through Downtown Augusta with guide Michael Wolff to learn about Augusta’s Public Art through select sculptures, murals and more.
-Then, a refreshing, indoor mural making experience with local Artist Baruti Tucker at Humanitree House where you will make your mark on a portion of a mural to be installed in the heart of the Garden City!
+Then, a refreshing, indoor mural making experience with local Artist Baruti Tucker at The Treehouse where you will make your mark on a portion of a mural to be installed in the heart of our historic Downtown!

 Learn more about what the Arts in Augusta has to offer and take an active role in beautifying Augusta, GA!
 Tickets on sale HERE.

 Want to book a party of 8 or more?
-Get your 10% discount by calling our office at
+Get your 10% discount by calling our office at 706-826-4702!
+(M-F. 9am-5pm)

 In early 2012, the Greater Augusta Arts Council was named as the Public Arts Agency for the City of Augusta.
 Public Art enhances the everyday experience of citizens and improves the quality of life in our community.
 Part of our commitment to public art in Augusta is making sure to promote the current public art projects.